herebythere/parsley-dom/README.md

 Treeshaker itself is angositc to what is composed.

-It relies on a `Utils` class that provides the most atomic interactions needed to maintain a tree of nodes in a given environment.
+Treeshaker relies on a `Utils` structure to provide the most atomic interactions needed to maintain a tree of nodes in a given environment.

 And that makes Treeshaker portable and extendable.